mit-pdos/fscq/bench/concurrent/README.md

 Why is reading files so much slower than FSCQ for warm workloads?
 - at least in part due to a missing FSCQ optimization
+- translation was quite significant, can be compiled away to a large extent

 Where exactly does CFSCQ's sequential overhead come from?
+- for cold workloads repeated execution is significant
+- sometimes translation is significant, but depends on specific method

 Why does traversing a directory not parallelize beyond 2x?
+- generates a lot of garbage due to use of `Word`, and collection is single-threaded
+- situation is quite different with parallel GC (though that hurts FSCQ)